4teamwork/ftw.upgrade/README.rst

   third-party Plone packages using Generic Setup.
   It allows to upgrade multiple packages at once with an easy to use user interface.
+  By resolving the dependency graph it is able to optimize the upgrade step order so that the upgrade is hassle free.

 * **Writing upgrades**: The package provides a base upgrade class with various helpers for tasks often done in upgrades.